Pogo182028/four-card-feature-section/style-guide.md

 > 💡 These are just the design sizes.
 Ensure content is responsive and meets WCAG requirements by testing the full range of screen sizes from 320px to large screens.

-    Reliable, efficient delivery Powered by Technology Our Artificial Intelligence powered tools use millions of project data points to ensure that your project is successful Supervisor Monitors activity to identify project roadblocks Team Builder Scans our talent network to create the optimal team for your project Karma Regularly evaluates our talent to ensure quality Calculator Uses data from past projects to provide better delivery estimates

 ## Colors

 ### Primary